skijl/Programmer-Advices/interview/JavaCore.md

 7) Dead state:
     - Once it completes run()
 ### Threads Pools
 * Prefered Pool of available working threads can be assigned to a task when comes from event.
-Working thread are reusable.
+Working threads are reusable.
 * Types of Thread Pools:
 1) Fixed Thread Pool
 2) Cached-Dynamic